-G750-010 Career Interview Display (SF259) The purpose of this class is to allow 4-H members to investigate a career in agronomy.
-4-H member should interview 1 person that works with crops about such topics as, what parts of their job do they enjoy or dislike, why did they choose that career, what was their education, etc. Include a picture of the person interviewed.
+G750-010 Career Interview Display (SF259) The purpose of this class is to allow youth to investigate a career in agronomy.
+Youth should interview 1 person that works with crops about such topics as, what parts of their job do they enjoy or dislike, why did they choose that career, what was their education, etc. Include a picture of the person interviewed.